svermaji/SearchBigFile/README.md

  - Attaching result with the name as `Test 1GB`<br>

 ## Recent Changes<br>
+#### On 15-Sep-2020<br>
+* Greatly improved performance.
+* Now added a new feature to read last 500 lines of a file along with the highlight of search pattern

 #### On 14-Sep-2020<br>
 * Threading used to draw search results in chunks.
 * This redraw/repaint of JEditorPane improved alot, 1GB of data searched now in 119 seconds !!